ShadmanRohan/ocr-bengali-crnn/README.md

 # Convolutional Recurrent Neural Network + CTCLoss

-## The images folder contain all the cropped images and scripts
+* The images folder contain all the cropped images and preprocessing descriptions
+* train.ipynb contains the scripts.
+Currently its a bit unreadable... will refactor later.

 ## Run demo